nickrtorres/cecs342-lab/00/fe.md

 errors, feel free to open an issue or PR to report or fix them.

 ---

-Compilers work in a number of phases (often called passes) that transform a source text program into machine instructions that can be executed by a target CPU.
-Each phase is an abstraction that provides an interface (or contract) to the next phase.
-An overview of these phases is depicted below.
+This overview will focus on the phases of the compiler that work to understand (and detect errors in) the *syntax* and *semantics* of a source program.
+These phases are: *lexical*, *syntax*, and *semantic* analysis -- together they make up the front end of a typical compiler.
+A depiction of these phases is provided below.

 ```
                              | Source program (e.g. main.cpp)